GoogleCloudPlatform/avocano/docs/admin/testing-changes.md

 1. In Cloud Build, go to [Triggers](https://console.cloud.google.com/cloud-build/triggers?project=avocano-preview) and click "Run".
 1. In the "Run trigger" side panel, enter the branch name just created.
-   * This should autopopulate after removing the default "main" value.
+   * This should auto-populate after removing the default "main" value.
 1. Click **Run trigger**.